The Beer Garden Guide to Munich

 FAQs

-Do beer gardens accept card as payment?
+Do beer gardens accept cards as payment?

 Do beer gardens only serve beer?

 No, but depending on the beer garden there might be limited drink options.
 At minimum a beer garden will serve one type of beer, Radler (half beer, half lemonade/lemon sprite), and one alcohol free drink like coke.
 Most beer gardens have anywhere from one to four types of beer, one or two alcohol free beers, a couple kid-friendly sodas or Schorles,* and maybe one or two types of wine with the option of being made into a Schorle.
-The more hip ones might also have a cocktail or two like Aperol spritz.
+The more hip ones might also have a cocktail or two like Aperol Spritz.

 What kind of beer can be found at Munich’s beer gardens?